plasticityai/coldbrew/README.md

   asyncYieldRate: null, /* Allows you to override the default asynchronous yield rate (see setAsyncYieldRate()) */
   worker: false, /* Runs the Coldbrew Python interpreter in a separate Web Worker or Worker thread */
   transformVariableCasing: true, /* Transforms bridge variable properties and methods to camel case or snake case automatically */
-};
+  threadWorkers: 1, /* The amount of workers in a pool that will execute Python spawned threads */ };
 ```